Ez-C99/tasman-dataeng-task/IMPLEMENTATION_DOC.md

 - Ruff is a fast “kitchen-sink” linter replacing many plugins; Black is the opinionated formatter; mypy adds static checks.

 > FoDE lens: **Software engineering hygiene** → fewer defects, consistent style.

+Alternatives (LLM-given):

+- Your set is great.
+Alternatives: add `trailing-whitespace`, `end-of-file-fixer`, and `check-yaml/JSON/TOML` hooks for docs/config hygiene.

+#### Sanity Checks and Results

+- `pip install -e ".[dev]"`
+- `pre-commit install`
+- `make up` (starts DB + builds ETL image)
+- `make test` (runs linters, types, unit+integration)
+- `make links` (docs link check)

+The first requirements install failed due to `setuptools` trying to treat my top-level folders (`app`, `data`, `infra`, `docker`) as packages, so it bailed out.
+The fixes were as below and in [this commit](https://github.com/Ez-C99/tasman-dataeng-task/commit/ca5b6cec60a8ba7a63f2095e8b6869932c139b86):

+- Switch to standard `src/` package definition
+- Update `pyproject.toml` and pin discovery to `src/` properly
+- Fix Python imports and entrypoint in `Dockerfile`
+- Upgrade pip and retry the install

+More fixes were made in the commit after this to fix `mypy` pathing and the docker `make links` functionality.

+#### LLM Prompts

+- "Below is my repo so far...
+Please give me the full repo setup and structure I'll for the rest of the project"
+- "Please give me the boilerplate config I'll need in the starter files for development. namely pyproject, Dockerfile, compose, env, Makefile, pre-commit"
+- "What are some considerable alternatives to my starter file and why?"
+- "Installing requirements isn't working: `{failure log here}`"